Dan-Mead/DnD/README.md

 # DnD

-Repo for DnD work, mainly just character stuff at the moment.
+Repo for DnD work, mainly just self stuff at the moment.
 Slightly abused PEP 8 stylistic on a lot of Class names but just seemed to make it a lot more readable.